apache/qpid-site/input/releases/qpid-dispatch-1.9.0/index.md

 # Qpid Dispatch 1.9.0

-Dispatch is a lightweight AMQP message router library.
+Dispatch is a lightweight AMQP 1.0 message router.
 More about [Qpid Dispatch]({{site_url}}/components/dispatch-router/index.html).